ContentElement.CaptureMouse Method ()

-If calling returns true, then IsMouseCaptured is also true.
+If calling IsMouseCaptured is also true.returns true, then

-If calling returns true, then the GotMouseCapture and IsMouseCapturedChanged events are raised, with RoutedEventArgs::Source in the event data reported as the element where the method is called.
-If you force capture, you might interfere with existing captures—especially with captures that relate to drag-and-drop with the mouse.
+If calling GotMouseCapture and IsMouseCapturedChanged events are raised, with RoutedEventArgs.Source in the event data reported as the element where the method is called.
+If you force capture, you might interfere with existing captures—especially with captures that relate to drag-and-drop with the mouse.returns true, then the

-To clear mouse capture from all elements, call Mouse::Capture with the element parameter provided as nullptr.
+To clear mouse capture from all elements, call Mouse.Capture with the element parameter provided as null.